 senior year- her and 3 of our friends. she didn’t like my bf so she stopped talking to me. her and another roommate got in a physical fight, they stopped talking as well

-SO MUCH TENSION and DRAMA lol. she was childish so i’m ok losing her as a friend. that’s the thing w roommates, they can get personal and want to meddle into your lifeposted about 3 years ago
+SO MUCH TENSION and DRAMA lol. she was childish so i’m ok losing her as a friend. that’s the thing w roommates, they can get personal and want to meddle into your lifeposted over 3 years ago

 Several, unfortunately.
 Most of them I got along with and a few of us are still friends to this day.
 I only had arguments with two of my roommates.
 One was messy and the other stole from me.
 Overall, I have had good roommate experiences.
-I only had negative experiences with 2/14 of them.posted about 3 years ago
+I only had negative experiences with 2/14 of them.posted over 3 years ago

 I’ve had a number of roommates, all with varying results.

 Freshman year – barely spoke unless one of us forgot the key